goatoush/inventor-pi/README.md

 ![Microphone Sensor](images/Microphone%20Sensor%20Circuit.jpg)

+A microphone sound sensor converts environmental sound waves into electrical signals using a built-in microphone and an onboard processing circuit.
+Sound waves move through the air and hit a tiny flexible diaphragm inside the module's microphone.
+The fluctuations in the diaphragm create electrical signals that match the sound frequency and volume.
+Run this script, and simultaneously run melody.py on a different device.
+Bring the devices close to each other and place the microphone directly on top of the buzzer of the device playing the melody.
+If the room is not very noisy, it should pick up at least some of the notes.

 Create a new file in Thonny, with file name microphone_sensor.py.
 Copy and paste the code below into the file you created.

 ```python